mrbech/SPPP/report/01_solutions.md

 ```

 #Question 2
-The SortTask is a immutable object, this is done by making the public fields
+The *SortTask* is an immutable object, this is done by making the public fields
 *final*.
 By being immutable we ensure that after its creation no one can update
-it, so we can safely pass it around threads.
-Any thread that needs to do an
+the instance, so we can safely pass it around in different threads.
+Any thread
-"update" of the *SortTask* will instead have to create a new instance with the
+that needs to do an "update" of the *SortTask* will instead have to create a new
-updated values.
+instance with the updated values.

 #Question 3
+In this question we implement a multi threaded Quicksort that uses a single
+shared queue to communicate sorting tasks.
+I how broken my code into three
+functions: *singleQueueMultiThread* that runs a small test case and prints it to
+the console, *sqmtWorkers* that starts the worker threads, *sqmtWorker* that
+contains the code for a single worker thread.
+Below I will explain how each
+function works, afterwards I will show a tests run and finally I will explain
+why the implementation is thread safe.

+The *singleQueueMultiThread* implementation found below is quite simple, it
+creates a *SimpleDeque* instance and an array with random integers we want to
+sort (using the *randomIntArray* method given with the assignment).
+It then
+prints the array before sorting using the *IntArrayUtil.printout* method given
+with the assignment, runs the *sqmtWorkers* sorting method and finally prints
+the resulting array and the result of running *isSorted* helper method given
+with the assignment.

 ```java
 private static void singleQueueMultiThread(final int threadCount) {
     System.out.println("Running singleQueueMultiThread");